Contact us: +65 6865 5700 Email address: contact@amt-mat.com

 Accordion Content

-The MIM technology is ideal for the mass production of components such as this EPR Flow Block used in Gas Chromatography (GC) Systems.
-This highly complex part, with multiple through holes and inter-connecting right-angled internal channels, challenges the MIM technology.
+MIM technology also supports parts such as the EPR Flow Block used in Gas Chromatography systems.
+This component includes multiple through holes and inter-connecting right-angled internal channels.

-AMT has perfected the innovative use of our In-Coring® process to manufacture metal and ceramic parts with undercut features.
-This innovative application allows the designer to create a single part with internal channels and undercut features without an assembly process.
+AMT has perfected the innovative In-Coring process to manufacture metal and ceramic parts with undercut features.
+This allows designers to create one-piece parts with internal channels and undercuts without assembly.

 Accordion Content